MalinthaSrimal/MalinthaSrimal/README.md

 ## 💡 About Me

->I'm a passionate software engineering undergraduate with a love for turning lines of code into innovative solutions.
+>I'm a passionate software engineering graduate with a love for turning lines of code into innovative solutions.
 Welcome to my GitHub playground, where I explore the world of software, one commit at a time.
 Feel free to explore my projects and join me on this exciting coding journey!

 <table>
   <tr>